Enter the text that you wish to encode or decode:

 How URL Encoding Works

-URL encoding replaces non-ASCII characters with a % sign followed by two hexadecimal digits representing the character’s ASCII code.
+It replaces non-ASCII characters with a % sign and two hexadecimal digits.
 Here are some examples:

 How to Use a URL Encoder/Decoder